huydang90/Predicting-German-Election/README.md

 The goal of this paper is to test whether it is possible to predict election outcome in Germany, where a wide range of parties are competing for power, utilizing current algo- rithms from machine learning and deep learning method- ologies, which are not commonly employed for predicting multiparty systems.
 The complex federal parliamentary re- public system of Germany provides a compelling contrast to the two-party system of the United States and thus will add greater depth to this field of research.

-The models implemented in this paper build upon the work done by Stoetzer et al. (2019) [3].
-This project will ex- pand further on their analysis by investigating whether ap- proaches using machine learning and neural networks will improve upon their existing methodology.
+The models implemented in this paper build upon the work done by Stoetzer et al. (2019).
+This project will expand further on their analysis by investigating whether approaches using machine learning and neural networks will improve upon their existing methodology.

 #### Methodology